Junior Great Books 6–8

 Great Books inquiry-based programs have been recognized as effective by the US Department of Education, and independent research has shown that regular, sustained use of Shared Inquiry improves reading comprehension, writing, and critical thinking for students from a wide range of demographic backgrounds and achievement levels.

-The Great Books Middle School program features outstanding literature by award-winning authors.
+The Junior Great Books program for grades 6-8 features outstanding literature by award-winning authors.
 Stories are selected for their engaging, vivid writing and for their ability to support multiple interpretations and thought-provoking discussions, as well as for their diversity of settings, themes, genres, and writing styles.

 Standards and Alignments